emistasis/emistasis/README.md

 ## About Me

 - 👩‍🔬 My research is largely centered on mammalian sex chromosomes and their role in speciation processes.
-- 🧬 At heart, I'm a geneticist.
-I love doing both wet- and dry-lab research!
+- 🧬 I'm probably best described as an evolutionary geneticist with an inordinate fondness for mammals.
-- 💬 Ask me about mammalian evolution and systematics, comparative genomics, or phylogenomics!
+- 💬 Ask me about evolution and systematics, comparative genomics, or phylogenomics!
 - 📫 How to reach me: emmarie . alexander @ tamu . edu
 - 😄 Pronouns: she / her
 - ⚡ Fun fact: When I'm not coding, I'm either bouldering 🧗‍♀️, birding 🦉, or baking 🍪.